bahrus/be-parsing/README.md

 # be-parsing

-Parse html and attached the parsed data to the DOM element
+Parse html and attach the parsed data to the DOM element

 With customizable dropdowns, it is worth taking a look at how to "customize" managing the data that drives the dropdowns.